mcc450/mcc450.github.io/Bellabeat_Case_Study.md

 <img src="images/BBCS2.jpg?raw=true"/>

 There is a large dip in steps between 2pm – 4pm.
 Possible reasons:
-•	Afternoon crash: reminders to drink water (could be tied to water bottle product), go outside, get up and move. o	User could decide what type of reminders they want.
+<ul>Afternoon crash: reminders to drink water (could be tied to water bottle product), go outside, get up and move.</ul>
+<ul>User could decide what type of reminders they want.</ul>
-•	Busiest time at work (9-5 schedule): reminders to breathe, reset, meditate, mindfulness moment.
+<ul>Busiest time at work (9-5 schedule): reminders to breathe, reset, meditate, mindfulness moment.</ul>

 ### 5.3 Sleep and Activity Connections
 Using Power Query, I combined the DailyActivity and SleepDay tables with an Inner Join.